 Changes in the cardiovascular system are manifested by bradycardia, arterial hypotension, weakening of the apical impulse, deafness of heart sounds, which is associated with myocardial dystrophy and weakening of its contractile function.
 Changes in hemodynamics are characterized by a decrease in stroke and minute blood volume, as well as the volume of circulating blood.
 Often with hypothyroidism, arterial hypertension is also noted.
 The deposition of glucosaminoglycans in the mucous membrane of the nasopharynx leads to difficulty in nasal breathing and the development of vasomotor rhinitis.
 Anorexia, a decrease in the secretion of enzymes of the stomach and small intestine, a violation of the motor function of the biliary tract are noted.
-Decreased tone and motor function and secretory functions of the kidneys decrease, which is manifested by a decrease in urine output.
+Decreased tone and motor function of the colon sometimes resembles intestinal obstruction syndrome.
+The reabsorption and secretory functions of the kidneys decrease, which is manifested by a decrease in urine output.